vipulnsward/instapusher/README.md

     gem install instapusher

-## Login at instapusher.com
+## Setting up account

-* Next login at instapusher.com .
+* Login at instapusher.com .
 * visit http://instapusher.com/my/api_key and click on the link that says ".instapusher".
 Save this file at ~.

 ## Usage